U.S. detects new activity at North Korea factory that built ICBMs: source

 “What’s more, a liquid-fueled ICBM doesn’t pose nearly the threat that a solid-fueled one would because they take so long to fuel, and that’s something we almost certainly could see in time to abort a launch, given our assets in the vicinity.”

-Reporting by David Alexander; Writing by Mary Milliken; Editing by Peter Cooney
+Additional reporting by David Alexander; Writing by Mary Milliken; Editing by Peter Cooney